When the AI Party Ends: What an OpenAI Shock Could Do to Your Stocks (and What to Watch Next)

 He wrapped up with the line that should be on every investor's mind right now: if the OpenAI story unravels, "there's going to be nowhere to hide."

-The math here is pretty brutal.
-OpenAI's spending trajectory isn't sustainable.
-The leadership's starting to crack under pressure.
-Market concentration has reached insane levels.
+The math here is pretty brutal, as OpenAI's spending trajectory isn't sustainable.
+The leadership's starting to crack under pressure and the market concentration has reached insane levels.
 And the whole thing's balanced on investor sentiment that could flip with one bad earnings report.

-Galloway's right about this being different.
-When 40% of the market rides on 10 companies, and those companies ride on AI contracts that might be worth less than everyone thinks, traditional diversification strategies don't work anymore.
+Galloway's right about this being different, as when 40% of the market rides on 10 companies, and those companies ride on AI contracts that might be worth less than everyone thinks, traditional diversification strategies don't work anymore.
 If this unravels the way he's warning, the blast radius touches everything.